-Fridges are the most commonly owned appliance in the European Union and the most energy hungry electric appliance in our homes.
-EU standards and an energy label have done a lot to improve efficiency, but they are now stale and no match for a trend towards ever-larger and more powerful machines, a trend threatening to wipe out all efficiency gains.
+Fridges are the most commonly owned appliance in the European Union and often the most energy-consuming in our homes.
+EU rules and the energy labels have done a lot to improve their efficiency, and revised requirements are about to enter into force.

 What’s the European Union doing?